ooga/grunt-alloy-theme-switcher/README.md

 * [Tony Luka Savage](http://github.com/tonylukasavage) for the tiapp.xml
 * [Fokke Zandbergen](http://github.com/fokkeZB) for the ti-i18n
 * [Jason Kneen](https://github.com/jasonkneen) for tich and tith which inspired the tiapp.xml settings part and the theme select task

-## Release History
-- 0.2.2 remove views copy and add widgets+assets
-- 0.2.1 switch to grunt option so theme can be passed through cli
-- 0.2.0 Added the inheritance of themes.
-- 0.1.0 initial version.
-Tiapp.xml settings plus i18n files merge.